The Scent of Rain in the Balkans: Structure and language

-The Scent of Rain in the Balkans is written in Serbo-Croatian language, with some parts in Ladino, the language of Sephardi.
+The Scent of Rain in the Balkans is written in Serbian language, with some parts in Ladino, the language of Sephardi.
 It is divided in thirteen parts — 28 June 1914 (28. jun 1914), A Flight to Unknown (Let u nepoznato), Linden, the Tree of Old Slavs (Lipa, drvo starih Slovena), Time for Decisions (Vreme za odluke), Toboggan (Tobogan), When a Day Turns Cold and the Shadows Are Gone (Kad zahladni dan i senke odu), The End of One Age (Kraj jednog vremena), A Critic Point (Kritična tačka), Runaways (Bežanja), Paper Jesters (Papirni pajaci), A New Life (Novi život), Lasting (Trajanje) and Epilogue (Epilog).